godaddy/gasket/docs/upgrade-to-6.md

 ### Update Lifecycle Signatures with Context Object

-In order to better support static site generation, we have updated the [@gasket/plugin-service-worker] and [@gasket/plugin-workbox] lifecycles' signatures to pass in a context object instead of the usual `req, res`.
+To better support static site generation, we have updated the [@gasket/plugin-service-worker] and [@gasket/plugin-workbox] lifecycles' signatures to pass in a context object instead of the usual `req, res`.